Research Areas: Work and Occupations, Labor and Labor Movements, Social Inequality, Economic Sociology, Education, and Social Movements.

 In my book on this topic, I build on this research and add a comparison of contingent faculty at a unionized and non-unionized institution, and explore how the contingent faculty at one university were able to partially overcome the fault lines identified in Part 1 to organize a union and bring important improvements to these job.
 Half of the contingent faculty interviewed for this book are at a university where contingent faculty are unionized, and half are at a university where contingent faculty are not unionized.
 Contingent faculty at the unionized institution experience higher job satisfaction and better working conditions.
 They experience higher perceived job security, and unlike the contingent faculty at the non-unionized university, have grievance procedures, a professional development fund, and clear pathways to advancement to higher-level positions with multi-year contracts and presumption of renewal.
 They eventually negotiated for salaries that were higher than those at the non-unionized university.
 This book explores the role of the union in creating these differences in working conditions, and why a non-union labor movement at the nonunionized university was unable to bring about improvements to working conditions.

-The first article based on this dissertation research, titled “Teaching on Contract: Job Satisfaction Among Non-Tenure-Track Faculty,” which develops and explores my typology of contingent faculty, is forthcoming in the journal Research in the Sociology of Work.
+The first article based on this dissertation research, titled “Teaching on Contract: Job Satisfaction Among Non-Tenure-Track Faculty,” which develops and explores my typology of contingent faculty, has been published in Research in the Sociology of Work.
 I am also currently writing a book manuscript on my dissertation, titled Fractured Faculty: Contingent Academic Labor and the Transformation of American Higher Education.
 This book has garnered interest from the University of California Press who have invited me to revise and resubmit my book materials several times.

 Other Research: Precarious Work and Gender Inequality